About

 (And if your eyes glazed over at the therapist jargon,

 that’s perfectly okay too!
-You do not need to memorize therapy acronyms in order to get started working with a counselor!)
+There’s no need to memorize therapy acronyms in order to get started working with a counselor!)

 How I work